 - Cut back dead stems of flowers and grasses, try cutting up these dried up stems and plants and leaving them scattered over the ground as a natural mulch.
 Your layer of old leaves and mulch is still doing its duty to protect the soil and perennials from late spring freezes.

 - Rearranging perennial plants can commence now except where the soil is too wet.
 If it sticks together in clods, stop and wait for it to dry.
 If clods break up with the poke of a finger or garden fork, it is safe to carry on.
 This is true for working up vegetable garden beds and places where you will plant annual flowers.
 It is a mistake that you may regret for the rest of the season.

 - Fertilize grapes, raspberries, and blueberries before growth resumes.

 - If you haven't already done so, sow seeds indoors of broccoli, early cabbage, cauliflower, celery, eggplant, and head lettuce.
 Peppers may be sown from seed indoors now, too.
-Tomato seeds should be sown in the 3rd or 4th
+Tomato seeds should be sown in the 3rd or 4th week of the month.

 - Now is a great time to get your soil tested to prep for the coming season.
 Check with your local Extension Agency for instructions.